qzq92/ReAct_Agent_Exploration/README.md

 # ReAct Agents Exploration

-This is a simple exploration of ReAct Agents
+This is a simple exploration of ReAct Agents offered by LangChain Framework.

 ## API used